 Is there a cure for fraud?

 What makes us who we are is the fact that we stay alert and attentive to everything that’s going on.
-So, let’s have a closer look at some of the above mentioned features.
-They are relatively new, but we, in Fraudscore had enough time to understand if they really work.
+So, let’s have a closer look at some of the above-mentioned features.
+They are relatively new, but we at FraudScore had enough time to understand if they really work.

 No chance for SDK spoofing?

-This type of fraud has evolved rapidly in the last year only to become one of the biggest issues in digital advertising.
-Fraudsters have been successfully imitating installs with almost no chance of being detected by taking control over real, wide-spread devices owned by unsuspecting and most likely law-abiding users through vulnerable SDKs.
+This type of fraud has evolved rapidly in the last year, only to become one of the biggest issues in digital advertising.
+Fraudsters have been successfully imitating installs with almost no chance of being detected by taking control over real, widespread devices owned by unsuspecting and law-abiding users through vulnerable SDKs.

-It was a tough challenge, but eventually guys from Adjust came up with a signature hash to sign SDK communication package as a response.
+It was a tough challenge, but eventually the team from Adjust came up with a signature hash to sign SDK communication packages as a response.

 “Ultimate solution?
-Probably not”, comments FraudScore’s CTO Vitaly Khamin.
-He draws attention to “reasonably secure hash” and believes that it’s really going to work for Adjust’s clients since there are other platforms that don’t have anything like this and remain easy meat.
-But as soon as they introduce them, which won’t be too long, fraudsters will learn to get round that as well.
+Probably not,” comments FraudScore’s CTO Vitaly Khamin.
+He draws attention to the “reasonably secure hash” and believes that it’s really going to work for Adjust’s clients, since there are other platforms that don’t have anything like this and remain easy targets.
+But as soon as they introduce similar solutions, which won’t take too long, fraudsters will learn to get around them as well.

 Anyway, it’s a good idea to regularly update your SDKs.
-We are always in support of those solutions that make life difficult for those who cheat and steal.
+We always support solutions that make life difficult for those who cheat and steal.

 The end of click injections?

-In his other article Andreas Naumann tells us about the click injections problem – the technique that bad guys use to intercept organic conversion.
+In this other article, Andreas Naumann tells us about the click injection problem – the technique bad actors use to intercept organic conversions.
 They benefit from the fact that the closest click to the end of install counts.

-The solution that Andreas described seemed even more simple and reliable.
-Google keeps information about the time when each download was really started and finished.
-So you just need to compare.
+The solution Andreas described seems simple and reliable.
+Google keeps information about when each download really started and finished, so you just need to compare timestamps.

 To sum it up